Tensor Enriched Categorical Generalization of the Eilenberg-Watts Theorem: Introduction

-The adjoint equivalence of categories (\ref{eq Intro MainThm equivalence}) for the case $\mathlcal{C}=\mathlcal{Ab}$ tells us that affine schemes and their morphisms can be understood in terms of the associated six functors between the categories of quasi-coherent sheaves.
-As this point of view towards affine schemes is immediately generalized to commutative monoids in an arbitrary B\'{e}nabou cosmos $\mathlcal{C}$, the author expect that certain topics in algebraic geometry can be developed over any $\mathlcal{C}$.
-Let us explain the adjoint equivalence (\ref{eq Intro MainThm equivalence}) for some particular B\'{e}nabou cosmoi $\mathlcal{C}$. \begin{itemize} \item ($\mathlcal{C}=\mathlcal{Mod}_R$ for some commutative ring $R$) For each pair of commutative $R$-algebras $B$, $B'$, commutative algebras over $B\otimes_{R}B'$ corresponds to cocontinuous lax tensor $R$-linear functors $\bm{\mathlcal{M}}_{B}\to\bm{\mathlcal{M}}_{B'}$.
+The adjoint equivalence of categories in Theorem~\ref{thm Intro MainThm} for the case $\mathcal{V}=\textit{Ab}$ tells us that affine schemes and their morphisms can be understood in terms of their associated six functors.
+As this point of view towards affine schemes is immediately generalized to commutative monoids in an arbitrary B\'{e}nabou cosmos $\mathcal{V}$, the author expects that certain topics in algebraic geometry can be developed over any $\mathcal{V}$.